Early Childhood Education Programs

 What makes the center stand out is that it not only provides a needed service for the Potawatomi community but it

-The center provides comprehensive services to children in the following areas: childcare for children six weeks to 8
+The center provides comprehensive services to children in the following areas: childcare for children six weeks to 12 years old; Early Head Start services for income-eligible families of expectant mothers or infants and toddlers (birth to

 Through the continual utilization of Native American traditions combined with programs in education, the well-being of

-each child should be realized.
+each child is realized.
 The long-term commitment that the PBPN is showing through the Early Childhood

 Education Center should lead to serving future generations for years to come and making for productive and healthy